Car Accident Lawyer

 There is a process that comes with filing a lawsuit after being injured in a car accident.
 Chances are you don’t know what to do first and who to turn to.
 The good news is your lawyer can assist you in getting everything done on time.
 He or she can help you collect evidence, complete documents and file the lawsuit before the statute of limitations expires.

 If you’ve been involved in a car accident, it’s imperative your case gets started right away.
-Contact a lawyer, like a car accident lawyer in Dekalb County, GA from Andrew R. Lynch, P.C., who can help ensure your lawsuit gets filed on time.
+Contact a lawyer, like a car accident lawyer in Atlanta, GA from Andrew R. Lynch, P.C., who can help ensure your lawsuit gets filed on time.